DimKush/allocator_self_v2/README.md

 > compilers: gcc6, g++6
 > Build system: Cmake v3.14

-Another implementation of default std::allocator to trick std::map, std::list etc containers, that it's values will be storage in one memory cluster like std::vector or std::array.
+Another implementation of default std::allocator to trick std::map, std::list etc. containers, that it's values will be stored in one memory cluster like in std::vector or std::array.
 ## The main purpose
-The main purpose of this project is to trick C++ default memory allocating and try to safe all elements near each other.
+The main purpose of this project is to trick C++ default memory allocation and try to save all elements near each other.

 ## Problem
-Sometimes, we want, that our containers elements (like std::list, std::map, std::set) situate sequentially.
-I heard, that guys in game development want it so much, because they want to safe some bytes of memory and get fast access to the elements of their self analogs of C++ containers.
-When you want to safe an order of elements in one "bucket" in any container, you can't do it, because features of memory allocating with this types of containers in C++ work as it works.
+We choose, that our container elements (like std::list, std::map, std::set) are situate sequentially.
+Many developers working with game development want it more functional and accessible, they want an easy and safe method to remove selected bytes of memory and have fast and easy access to the elements of their personal analogs of C++ containers.
+When you want to save an order of elements in one "bucket" in any container, you can't do it, because features of memory is allocating in containers according to specs in C++ work as it works.

 ## Idea of realisation
 ![Image alt](https://github.com/DimKush/readme_stuff/blob/main/self_allocator_v2/mem_pooler.png)